Umajin/vscode-umajin-lang/README.md

-# Umajin for Visual Studio Code
+# Umajin Language for Visual Studio Code

 A Visual Studio Code extension that add support for the Umajin language.